 Situated on the Maurice River, a National Wild and Scenic River, and surrounded by wetlands in Historic Bivalve, New Jersey, the Delaware Bay Museum invites you to explore our facility in the Oyster Shipping Sheds & Wharves.

-Admission: Donations $7 per visitor, $5 for seniors, military, and their families.
+Admission: Donations $7 per visitor, $5 for seniors.

 Hours: April 10 – November 28 (closed Thanksgiving) 12 noon – 4pm Wednesday – Sunday.

 Accessibility: Designated car and van parking, restroom, ramps, flat surfaces and an elevator to the second floor.
 Also, tactile displays, closed caption orientation films, and audio listening stations.

 School groups: Welcomed!
 We offer a variety of educational programs.

 Begin your visit in the main entrance where a museum volunteer or staff member will help acquaint you to the museum and campus.